 As far as I understand, the game at the core of pioneer is that in order to perform well, a player has to show progress.
 The rate of progress is determined by peers (i.e. other players).

 However, peers themselves have very little time to deeply review a project, therefore a players' progress ends up being determined from the players' explanation of the progress and a cursory evaluation of the project's landing page.
 This means that the entire game is optimizing for better landing pages and ideas that resonate with the peers.

 This leads to the same problem that most research deals with in peer-reviews.
 Original ideas will rarely come out of conferences that employ a peer-review mechanism.
-Most interesting ideas are presented as journal-first papers (where ideas are evaluated by editors).
+Most interesting ideas are presented as journal-first papers (where editors have the final say).
 That's the general trend in PL and software engineering research.